Art Club of Philadelphia

 The Art Club was one of the country's leading venues for solo and group art shows.
 Each year, the club presented a gold medal to the artist of an outstanding work, an art award that was viewed as one of the nation's most prestigious.

 The club dissolved on November 9, 1940.

+The building demolished in 1975, a 475-space parking garage now stands in its place.

 Building

 The 1888 architectural competition to design the building was won by 27-year-old Frank Miles Day.
 His entry was selected over those of established firms such as Wilson Eyre, Cope and Stewardson, Willis G. Hale, Hazlehurst & Huckel, and others.